justinsulik/bootstrapping/resampling_in_R.md

 These are a few basic scripts for generating some random data and then resampling it.
 This is just to familiarize you with the syntax for generating random data sets, and randomly resampling from the data.
 It doesn't explain *why* we're doing those things - that's what the workshop is for.
 Eventually, we will use the `boot` package to do our resampling for us, but the following lets you see what's actually happening.

 To be able to interact with these scripts, open the `.Rmd` file with R studio.
 You may need to install `knitr`.
-Otherwise you can just view the `.html` file in your browser and copy+paste the scripts to your R console.
+Otherwise you can just view the `.md` file in github in your browser, and copy+paste the scripts to your R console.

 ### Load packages